FAMILIAR-project/familiar-documentation/manual/composition.md

  * a comprehensive tutorial on feature model composition, showing the equivalence of various operators and mechanims offered by the FAMILIAR language
  * numerous examples (toy examples or based on the revisit of existing works)

-The associated FAMILIAR scripts are located in the [repostory](../scriptsRepository/composition/) of the scripts' repository.
+The associated FAMILIAR scripts are located in the [git repository](../scriptsRepository/composition/) of the FAMILIAR scripts' repository.

 There is an [appendix section](#appendix) at the end of the document that demonstrates FAMILIAR sessions when executing the scripts.